 SRHR Umbrella Grant

-The SRHR Umbrella Fund exists because more Ugandan people should be able to enjoy their sexual and reproductive health and rights.
+The SRHR Umbrella Grant exists because more Ugandan people should be able to enjoy their sexual and reproductive health and rights.

 Everyone has the right to sexual and reproductive health.
 But not everyone realises they have this right.
 We know that local organisations that are based in the community are often best placed to reach marginalised populations who do not realise their rights.

-That’s why our SRHR Umbrella Fund in Uganda focuses on supporting non-governmental organisations (NGOs) and community-based organisations (CBOs) to deliver quality services, rather than trying to make change from the top.
+That’s why our SRHR Umbrella Grant in Uganda focuses on supporting non-governmental organisations (NGOs) and community-based organisations (CBOs) to deliver quality services, rather than trying to make change from the top.